 The Salaria was, and still is, one of the most important roads built, and served to connect the towns in the central part of Italy.
 Still very much used today, this road, defined consular, like all major Roman roads, was constructed during the Roman Empire to open a direct way from Rome to the Adriatic Sea: a strategic choice to easily connect the capital with its eastern commercial and military fleet.

-Today, the road is still very much the same: it begins at the Aurelian walls in the city, goes north east, passing through the Parioli, one of the most exclusive neighborhoods in modern Rome, and finally exits the city at the Porta Salaria (Salaria Gate), crossing the Aniene, the second river of Rome after the more famous Tiber.
+Today, the road is still very much the same: it begins at the Aurelian walls in the city, goes northeast, passing through the Parioli, one of the most exclusive neighborhoods in modern Rome, and finally exits the city at the Porta Salaria (Salaria Gate), crossing the Aniene, the second river of Rome after the more famous Tiber.

-From Rieti, the road would follow the river Velino towards Cotilia, a town where the Romans had well known spas, and where many an Emperor and nobleman had their summer villas built to relax and take full advantage of the natural, hot, sulfured water.
+From Rieti, the road would follow the river Velino towards Cotilia, a town where the Romans had well-known spas, and where many an Emperor and nobleman had their summer villas built to relax and take full advantage of the natural, hot, sulfured water.

-The Salaria has then the essential role to connect Rome with the Abruzzi, which is a very important region in Italy; moreover, the Salaria reaches some of the nicest mountains in central Italy, including the Mount Terminillo, which is the official skiing place for all Romans.
-Going through and around mountains was a serious logistic problem, but Roman engineering was definitely ahead of its time and managed to successfully solve the issue.
+The Salaria has then the essential role to connect Rome with the Abruzzi, which is a very important region in Italy; moreover, the Salaria reaches some of the nicest mountains in central Italy, including Mount Terminillo, which is the official skiing place for all Romans.
+Going through and around mountains was a serious logistic problem, but Roman Engineering was definitely ahead of its time and managed to successfully solve the issue.